 The priority areas of investment for the SCF are:

-· Protecting the most endangered sharks and rays by enhancing legal protections in priority countries and through international forums;
+- Preventing the extinction of the most imperiled sharks and rays by enhancing legal protections in priority countries and through international forums; and

-· Combating unsustainable shark and ray fishing through the adoption and implementation of conservation and management measures through international forums and in priority countries.
+- Combatting unsustainable shark and ray fishing globally through adoptions and implementation of conservation and management measures through international forums and in priority countries.

 What kind of projects are not eligible for SCF funding?

 Support will not be provided for:

 · Research that is not directly connected management;